Atrix256/SampleZoo/contributing.md

 * save different caches to different files so they aren't such large binary diffs when anything changes.
 * look into using markdeep (html w/ a header to use some javascript) instead of markdown for all this documentation.
 Main readme might be markdown but the rest could be html? http://casual-effects.com/markdeep/#templates
 * we should probably have something that lists the sampling types / functions per progressive vs not and randomized vs not, in a sample family specific document.
+* figure out how to decrease compile times.
+ * I think part of it is that auto gen'd code is in headers.
+I think if we had more things in .cpp's with .h's that don't change as details change, that compile times would be faster.

 ### 1D Sampling Patterns & Tests
 * more irrational numbers such as the silver ratio and the plastic constant.
 Just meaningful irrational numbers though.